unnatic19/mcp-hubspot/README.md

 ### Docker Installation

-You can either build the image locally or pull it from Docker Hub:
+You can either build the image locally or pull it from Docker Hub.
+The image is built for the Linux platform.

+#### Supported Platforms
+- Linux/amd64
+- Linux/arm64
+- Linux/arm/v7

 #### Option 1: Pull from Docker Hub
 ```bash